kharchenkolab/conos/vignettes/walkthrough.md

 techniques](https://satijalab.org/seurat/v3.0/cell_cycle_vignette.html#regress-out-cell-cycle-scores-during-data-scaling).
 Please
 see the Seurat documentation for more [details](https://satijalab.org/seurat/).

-# Integrating datasets with Conos
+# Integrating Datasets with Conos

 We will now construct a Conos object for this panel of samples.
 At this point we haven’t calculated anything: we have just generated an object